The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: No null concentration

 \end{proposition}

 We remark that the assumptions in the proposition are all formulated in a gauge invariant fashion.
-Most notably, the assumption (iii) involves the space $\dot H^{-1}_A$, which is the dual of the space $\dot H^1_A$ with norm
+Most notably, assumption (iii) involves the space $\dot H^{-1}_A$, which is the dual of the space $\dot H^1_A$ with norm

 In particular, nothing is assumed about the $\dot H^1$ size of $A$ and its various components.
 This turns out to be a problem in the proof, where it would be very convenient to have as a starting point a connection $A$ with some good bounds.
-To address this difficulty, the key ingredient of the proof of the proposition is the following
+To address this difficulty, the key ingredient of the proof of the proposition is the following lemma, which we now state in the polar coordinates $x = r \Tht$:

-\begin{lemma} Let $A$ be a connection which satisfies the hypotheses of the proposition.
-Then there exists a gauge equivalent connection $B$ which has the following properties:
+\begin{lemma} Let $A$ be a connection which satisfies the hypotheses of Proposition~\ref{p:parabolic}.
+Then there exists a gauge-equivalent connection $B$ which has the following properties:

 \begin{enumerate} \item $B$ is bounded in $\dot H^1$,

 \item $B$ is small away from the unit sphere,